2018–19 Gokulam Kerala FC season

-The 2018–19 season is Gokulam Kerala's second season since its establishment in 2017 and their second season in the I-League.
-Gokulam Kerala will also be involved in the Super Cup.
+The 2018–19 season was Gokulam Kerala's second season since its establishment in 2017 and their second season in the I-League.
+Gokulam Kerala was also involved in the Super Cup.

 Review and events

 I-League

 Gokulam Kerala started their 2018-19 Hero I-League campaign against Mohun Bagan on 27 October 2018.
 The match resulted in a draw.
 Their first win was in their 4th match against Shillong Lajong on 11 November 2018.